-The Auto-lock feature on iPhone will put the device to sleep and lock the device after a short time of inactivity.
+The Auto-Lock feature on iPhone or iPad will put the device to sleep and lock the device after a short time of inactivity.
 It is helpful to save battery life and protect iPhone data when you forgot to lock the device.
-However, you may experience iPhone auto lock not working issue after installing the newest iOS 15.
-If the Auto Lock stops working, the iPhone screen will no longer sleep or get locked automatically.

-It's very obvious that your iPhone will not be automatically locked when auto-lock feature is disabled or it is set to Never.
-Follow the steps below to check your auto-lock settings:
+It's very obvious that your iPhone will not be automatically locked when Auto-Lock feature is disabled or it is set to Never.
+Follow the steps below to re-enable it:

-If your iPhone is in Low Power Mode, you may also experience iPhone not auto locking issue.
+If your iPhone is in Low Power Mode, you may also experience iPhone Auto Lock not working issue.
 To fix this problem, you'd better trun off Low Power mode.
 Here's how to do it:

 Sometimes restarting an iPhone will help to fix minor software erros like this one that you experience after an iOS 15 upgrade.
 To restart your iPhone, follow these steps:

 If a simple restart doesn't work, you can try a hard reboot and see if that helps resolve the problem.

 Not only the Low Power Mode, the AssistiveTouch feature could also prevent the Auto Lock from working normally sometimes.
 If AssistiveTouch is enabled on your iPhone, you can try to disable this feature.
 Here's what you need to do:

 Some users who have the same issue said in the forum that turning off Passcode and then turning it back on can also be helpful to fix the iPhone/iPad Auto Lock not working issue.
 Here is how to do it:

 Resettings all settings can also fix the Auto Lock not working issue.
 After that, the iPhone system will be reset to the default settings, but the app data, photos, data, etc. will not be deleted and can still be used as usual.